mgeitz/tbdchat/README.txt

          Usage: /login username password

       - /who
-         Description: Print a list the list of users you are chatting with.
+         Description: Print a list the list of users in the same room as you.
          Usage: /who
+         Description: Print a list the list of all connected.
+         Usage: /who all
+         Description: Print a users username.
+         Usage: /who username

       - /invite
          Description: Invite a user to your current room.